Early Caliphate navy: Western Armada

 Similar to the eastern theater, the shipyards and harbours of Syrian coasts were mostly relative intact due to relatively peaceful conquests of the caliphate.
 Mu'awiya initiated the Arab naval campaigns against the Byzantines in the eastern Mediterranean, requisitioning the harbors within Syrian coasts.
-Not only absorbing them, the caliphate also founded new maritime installations—arsenals and naval centers—along their maritime possessions in, as Muawiyah moved and ordered Caliphate engineer crews from eastern theater (Azd Omani Arabs according to Hossain while Hourani said they are Persian engineers that has been subdued by the caliphate) to repair existing ships, which seems abandoned after Battle of Yarmouk, since commanders of Jund al Sham that involved early land campaign veterans such as Mu'awiyah ibn Abi Sufyan, Ubadah ibn al-Samit, Sufyan ibn ‘Awf, Abdullah ibn Qays, Uthman ibn Abi al-As, Abdullah ibn, Sa'd, Busr ibn Abi Artat, and others, were aware of the strategic importance of the coastal frontiers of their territories along the Mediterranean.
+Not only absorbing them, the caliphate also founded new maritime installations—arsenals and naval centers—along their maritime possessions in, as Mu'awiya moved and ordered Caliphate engineer crews from eastern theater (Azd Omani Arabs according to Hossain while Hourani said they are Persian engineers that has been subdued by the caliphate) to repair existing ships, which seems abandoned after Battle of Yarmouk, since commanders of Jund al Sham that involved early land campaign veterans such as Mu'awiyah ibn Abi Sufyan, Ubadah ibn al-Samit, Sufyan ibn 'Awf, Abdullah ibn Qays, Uthman ibn Abi al-As, Abdullah ibn, Sa'd, Busr ibn Abi Artat, and others, were aware of the strategic importance of the coastal frontiers of their territories along the Mediterranean.
 The following harbours and port cities acquired by the Muslims are: